noidexe/Enjin-Coin-Documentation/docs/godot_getting_started.md

 3. Add `res://addons/enjin/example/scripts/server/PlatformerServer.gd` to the your auto-loads.
 4. Enable the `PlatformServer` singleton.

-### Cloning Enjin SDK
+### Cloning The Godot SDK

-Alternatively you can clone the Enjin SDK [repository](https://github.com/enjin/enjin-godot-sdk) and open it in Godot.
+Alternatively you can clone the Godot SDK [repository](https://github.com/enjin/enjin-godot-sdk) and import it as a project in Godot.

 ### Creating A Project For The Example